espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Thundercrasher.md

 # Thundercrasher
 ![[icons-weapons-guns-gun-blunderbuss-worn-brown.webp|150]]

 While looking straight down the barrel of this _+1 striking blunderbuss_, the spark gun's magical core is visible amid several reflectors.
 All damage dealt by a thundercrasher is sonic damage.
-On a critical hit, the target must succeed at a Fortitude save against your class DC or be [[Deafened]] for 1 minute.
+On a critical hit, the target must succeed at a Fortitude save against your class DC or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 minute.

 **Activate** 2 Interact